 Method 3: Zero-Emissions Vehicle Infrastructure (Capacity-Based) Crediting

-Installations of alternative fuel vehicle infrastructure – primarily hydrogen fuel supply and electric vehicle charging – can also generate credits based on the capacity of the installation.
-This is something businesses should consider when renovating parking lots or planning other similar changes.
+Installations of alternative fuel vehicle infrastructure – primarily hydrogen fuel supply and electric vehicle charging – can also generate capacity credits based on the capacity of the installation.
+Electric utilities are something businesses should consider when renovating parking lots or planning other similar changes.

 Remember, Coldwell Solar is your solar energy company in California with the solutions, information, financing options, and services you need for a new commercial solar installation.
 If you are looking for commercial solar energy solutions in California or have any questions about a potential project (or current installation), let us know how we can help!